All training must be delivered by a trainer who meets one of the following requirements:

 - Is an instructor at a high school, college or university who teaches early childhood development or another relevant course;

-- Works for a state agency with relevant expertise (such as HHSC Child Care Licensing, Department of Agriculture, Department of State Health Services);
+- Works for a state agency with relevant expertise (such as HHSC Child Care Regulation, Department of Agriculture, Department of State Health Services);

 - Is a physician, psychologist, licensed professional counselor, social worker, or registered nurse;